PcFerreira/Useful-Links/README.md

 #### Browsers
 - [Responsively](https://responsively.app/) - A modified browser built using Electron that helps in responsive web development.
+- [Blisk](https://blisk.io/) - A development workspace for teams and freelancers to develop and test modern web applications twice faster.

 #### Text Editors